histefanhere/retroarch-bubble-generator/README.md

 **Q:** _A big error comes up when I start the script, something to do with a ParserError in settings.yaml?_
 **A:** This means that the syntax of your `settings.yaml` file is incorrect.
 Check that the lines are indented correctly (check the example for reference).
 Watch out that a string can't begin with a curly bracket, and the system ROM formats tend to begin with one (e.g. `"{title}.nes"`), so these need to be wrapped in double quotes.

+**Q:** _The script isn't letting me select a system!_
+**A:** The system needs to exist as BOTH a folder in your images path and an entry in the `systems` data in `settings.yaml`.
+If one doesn't exist, it won't let you select that system.

+**Q:** _When I try to launch the bubble on my Vita it throws an error!_
+**A:** Check your core paths, your rom paths, and that your game images folder name in your system folder is the same as your ROM title.

 # Contributing

 I'm open to _all_ suggestions and/or critisism!
 I want this to be as easy of a script to use as possible with minimal required configuration, hence the amount of information it gets from the folder structure alone.